Sudokuru/Frontend/README.md

 For iOS, scan the QR code with your camera app, for Android you will need to scan the code from within the Expo app.

 For Web, hit the w key to start up the website at `localhost:19000`

+# Run Code Coverage and Cypress E2E tests

+Run `npm run web:test`
+This starts the website in development mode, with access to the development plugins.
+Run `npm run cypress:open` or `npx cypress open` to open up the cypress testing interface.
+After running tests, `.nyc_output` and `coverage` folders are generated.
+The coverage folder contains all of the code coverage results from the tests.
+More information can be found at [cypress docs](https://github.com/cypress-io/code-coverage).
+**Note: Running individual spec files will override the code coverage of the previous spec file**
+To generate a code-coverage report for all spec files, run the command `npx cypress run`.
+This will run all of the tests at the same time and output a combined code-coverage report at the end.
+To disable screenshots and video for cypress tests run `npm run cypress:run`

 # Deployments